Jacobecrosby/bruit/README.md

 This framework is a modular framework to train models for bruit identification.
 Every parameter, from preprocessing to model architectures, are customizable from a local config file.

-Here is an example performance report from an example model trained using this framework.
+Here is an example performance report from an example model trained using this framework. **For a detailed walkthrough the data preprocessing pipline, see report.pdf**

 ```
 Classification Report: